Multi-scale fingerboard: Fanned-fret guitar and bass guitar

-Fanned-fret guitars have a multi-scale fingerboard because of "offset" frets; that is, frets that extend from the neck of the guitar at an angle.
+Fanned-fret guitars and bass guitars have a multi-scale fingerboard because of "offset" frets; that is, frets that extend from the neck of the guitar at an angle.
 Ralph Novak (Novax Guitars) was the first to apply this idea to the electric guitar (1988).
 The frets are arrayed on an angle, in contrast to the standard perpendicular arrangement of other guitars.
 Proponents of this style of guitar claim such benefits as comfort, better ergonomics, better intonation, and better control of the tension of the strings across the fretboard.

-An example of a multi-scale bass guitar with fanned frets, made by Dingwall Guitars.
+An example of a multi-scale 5-string bass guitar with fanned frets, made by Dingwall Guitars.